frankframework/frank-manual/INSTALLATION_NO_ADMINISTRATOR.md

 If you do not have administrator rights on your computer, you need some hacks to get your development environment ready.
-Martijn expects that Git and MinGW can easily be installed without administrator rights.
+Martijn Dirkse from WeAreFrank! expects that Git and MinGW can easily be installed without administrator rights.
 If you have trouble installing these tools, please contact Martijn Dirkse or WeAreFrank! (https://www.wearefrank.nl).
 The remainder of this page focuses on Python and Pip.
 That installer requires administrator rights to run.

 To install Python and Pip without a Windows installer, please do the following: